-This method MUST translate a DRMAA specified time string into a PartialTimestamp instance.
-This method SHALL parse as far into the string as possible.
-Upon completion, the parse position object SHALL contain the index of the last character parsed.
+This method MUST translates a DRMAA specified time string into a 'PartialTimestamp' 'objectinstance'.
+This method willSHALL parse as far into the string as possible.
+Upon completion, the parse position object willSHALL contain the index of the last character parsed.

-str - a DRMAA specified time string.
+'str' - a DRMAA specified time string.

-parsePosition - the parse position object.
+'parsePosition' - the parse position object.

-This method MUST return an appropriate PartialTimestamp instance.
+This method MUST returns the corresponding an appropriate 'PartialTimestamp' 'objectinstance'.

-5.9 The FileTransferMode Class
+5.9 The 'FileTransferMode' Class

-The FileTransferMode class is used by a JobTemplate instance to indicate the value for the transferFiles property.
+The 'FileTransferMode' class is used by 'thea' 'JobTemplate' 'classinstance' to indicate the value for the 'transferFiles' property.
 The class has three properties which determine which streams will be staged in or out.
+See the [transferFiles property in the Distributed Resource Management Application API Specification 1.0](#) for more information.
 The structure of the FileTransferMode class is as follows:

 '''

 public class org.ggf.drmaa.FileTransferMode

 implements java.io.Serializable, java.lang.Cloneable {

-public org.ggf.drmaa.FileTransferMode();
+public org.ggf.drmaa.FileTransferMode() i

 public org.ggf.drmaa.FileTransferMode(boolean transferInputStream,

-'''

-'''

-boolean transferOutputStream, boolean transferErrorStream);
+boolean transferOutputStream, boolean transferErrorStream) i

-public void setTransferInputStream(boolean transferInputStream);
+public void setTransferInputStream(boolean transferInputStream) i

-public boolean getTransferInputStream();
+public boolean getTransferInputStream() i

-public void setTransferOutputStream(boolean transferOutputStream);
+public void setTransferOutputStream(boolean transferOutputStream) i

-public boolean getTransferOutputStream();
+public boolean getTransferOutputStream() i

-public void setTransferErrorStream(boolean transferErrorStream);
+public void setTransferErrorStream(boolean transferErrorStream) i

-public boolean getTransferErrorStream();
+public boolean getTransferErrorStream() i

 }

 '''

-5.9.1 FileTransferMode()
+5.9.1 [FileTransferMode\(\)](#)